aalto-ics-kepaco/comboKR2.0/README.md

 ## Installation guide

+A suitable conda environment can be created with the provided yml file, with which the algorithm can then be used.
+Alternatively, the package can be installed with pip.

 Before installing the comboKR2.0 package make sure that latest versions of pip and build are installed:

 >`pip3 install --upgrade pip`